KLGW

-On June 29, 2020, Wheeler Broadcasting, Inc. and Resort Radio, LLC entered into a management and programming agreement, with Resort Radio, LLC to begin operating the-then-KEYG-FM & KEYG beginning on July 1.
-On July 1, KEYG-FM flipped to a simulcast of oldies station KCSY "Sunny FM", giving Sunny FM coverage all across Eastern Washington.
+On June 29, 2020, Wheeler Broadcasting, Inc. and Resort Radio, LLC entered into a management and programming agreement for Resort Radio to begin operating KEYG-FM and KEYG (1490 AM) beginning on July 1.
+At that time, KEYG-FM flipped to a simulcast of oldies station KCSY "Sunny FM", giving Sunny FM coverage all across Eastern Washington.

-In June 2022, the Wheeler Family sold KEYG-FM to Educational Media Foundation.
+In June 2022, the Wheeler family sold KEYG-FM to Educational Media Foundation.
 The sale, at a price of $150,000, was consummated on November 15, 2022.
 The station switched to EMF's K-Love contemporary Christian format and then changed its call sign to KLGW on November 22, 2022.